RareSkills/blog/uniswap-v2-router/uniswap-v2-router.md

 Remember the safety checks for adding liquidity?
 Specifically, we want to make sure we deposit the two tokens at exactly the same ratio as what the pair currently has, otherwise the amount of LP tokens we mint is the worse of the two ratios between what we provide and what the pair balances are.
 However, the ratio could change between when the liquidity provider attempts to add liquidity and when the transaction is confirmed.

-To guard against this, a liquidity provider must provide (as a parameter), the minimum balance they are seeking to deposit for token0 and token1 (UniswapV2 calls those `amountAMin` and `amountBMin`).
-Then they transfer in an amount higher than those minimums (UnsiwapV2 calls those `amountADesired` and `amountBDesired`).
+To guard against this, a liquidity provider must provide (as a parameter), the minimum balance they are seeking to deposit for token0 and token1 (Uniswap V2 calls those `amountAMin` and `amountBMin`).
+Then they transfer in an amount higher than those minimums (Uniswap V2 calls those `amountADesired` and `amountBDesired`).
 If the pair ratio has shifted in such a way that the minimums are no longer respected, then the transaction reverts.

 _addLiquidity will take `amountADesired` and calculate the correct amount of tokenB that will respect the ratio.
 If this is amount is higher than `amountBDesired` (the amount of B the liquidity provider sent), then it will start with `amountBDesired` and calculate the optimal amount of B. The logic is show below.
 Note that adding liquidity may create a new pair contract if it doesn't already exist.